History of the Wyalusing Valley Museum Association

 The Revolutionary War brought General John Sullivan and his troops to Wyalusing where they spent a couple of days before moving on.
 The Army stayed on the Welles farm (now the museum grounds) and also started the Wyalusing Cemetery where they buried two of their fallen soldiers.
 In 1778, Wyalusing was burned to the ground by Indians sympathizing with the British.
 After the Revolutionary War, the settlers slowly returned to Wyalusing and built the borough (incorporated in 1887) on the Gaylord family farm.

-The area grew rapidly during the 1800’s due to it’s rich agriculture.
+The area grew rapidly during the 1800's due to its rich agriculture.
 The Welles family built and ran the Welles Mill Company in 1820 and the family still runs the business to this day.
-Wyalusing was the hub for the North Branch Canal system and soon after that the railroad, bringing many people to the livestock sales and the numerous stores.
+Wyalusing was a hub on the North Branch Canal system and soon after that the railroad, bringing many people to the livestock sales and the numerous stores.
 Main Street has not changed much and many of the buildings look the same as they did over a century ago.
 The Wyalusing area is very rich in history so visit the museum to take a step back in time.